Keldo/mcms2/README.md

 # mcms2
 Rework with Classes

+# NOTICE
+This is in Development and <strong>NOTM/strong> production ready.

 # WHY
 Because the Micro-CMS is old and outdated, it's in need of a revamp, project is about 50% complete